sebastian-kuebeck/encab/docs/index.rst

-Encab: A Docker Entrypoint Tool
+Encab: A Simple Process Manager
 ===============================

+**Encab** is a process manager that simplifies running multiple services in a container or from the command line.

-**Encab** is essentially a replacement for complex, hand-written Docker Container Entrypoint scripts, especially when dockerizing complex legacy applications.
+It's essentially a replacement for complex, hand-written Docker Container Entrypoint scripts, especially when dockerizing complex legacy applications.

 Add it as your `Dockerfile Entrypoint <https://docs.docker.com/engine/reference/builder/#entrypoint>`__, together with the encab configuration file ``encab.yml``,